Divine-P-77777/Mediconnection_Project_2/README.md

 # 🏥 Mediconnect

 Mediconnection is a healthcare workflow platform built with **Next.js**, **Supabase**, and **Cloudinary**.
-It streamlines health center registration, admin approval, doctor management, and patient consultations with secure role-based access.
+It streamlines health center/medical registration, admin approval, doctor management, and patient consultations with secure role-based access.

 This project was bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and uses **Next.js** for frontend and API routes.